stokesnetwork/stokes/README.md

 [INF] TXMP: RPC Server listening on [::]:17210
 ```

-**Note:** Standalone mode works perfectly for testing and mining - you'll mine on your own local chain.
-Your blocks won't sync with other nodes, but all features work identically.
+**Note:** Standalone mode creates your own local chain.
+Your blocks won't sync with the public testnet, but all features work identically for testing.

 **⚠️ Keep this terminal open!
 The node must stay running.**